Insanityisnice/InsaneTesting/README.md

 This is a library for integration testing from service layer to database.

 # Supported Databases
-Currently SQL Server 2014 or older is the only supported database.
+Currently SQL Server 2014.

+To create the localdb instance use the following commands

+> sqllocaldb c MSSQLLocalDB12 12.0 -s

+This will create and start the localdb instance used in the tests.

 # Supported Hosts
 Currently Owin is the only supported API host.